abhiyagupta/E2EMLOps/README_HuggingFace.md

 - this will push app.py, requirements.txt and readme.md to hugging face space created
 - deployemnt in HF spaces will occur usuing gradio as interface

+7. NOTE: edit the s3 bucket name in gradio_deploy/app.py file to point to your bucket line 34